valtech-sd/super-transformer/README.md

 ## Roadmap

-* Add GROK support and a transformGROK.js script.
+* (maybe) Add GROK support and a transformGROK.js script.
 There is a GROK Node library that uses the same underlying Regex library as logstash.
 See the PR for a recent version update (we might fork.)
   * Why GROK?
 It's a nice way to apply many regular expressions to a single string to break it out into a rich object.
 There are also over 200 existing GROK patterns for mostly log patterns.